 The Philly Fed's Business Outlook Survey is a monthly report for the Third Federal Reserve District, covers eastern Pennsylvania, southern New Jersey, and Delaware.
-The latest gauge of General Activity dropped from to -5.2 from last month's 1.3.
-The 3-month moving average came in at -0.6, the eleventh negative reading in twelve months.
+The latest gauge of General Activity came in at 6.5, down from the previous month's 19.8.
+The 3-month moving average came in at 16.2, down from 17.1 last month.
 Since this is a diffusion index, negative readings indicate contraction, positive ones indicate expansion.
-Here is the introduction from the Business Outlook Survey released today:
+Today's six-month outlook at 45.8 is a marked decline from last month's 60.8.
+Here are the introduction and summary sections from the Business Outlook Survey released today:

 The first chart below gives us a look at this diffusion index since 2000, which shows us how it has behaved in proximity to the two 21st century recessions.
 The red dots show the indicator itself, which is quite noisy, and the 3-month moving average, which is more useful as an indicator of coincident economic activity.
 We can see periods of contraction in 2011 and 2012.
-At this point the contraction in 2013 is shallower, thanks to positive monthly readings in March and April.
-The next few months will bear close watching.
+At this point the contraction in 2013 was shallower and the trend has been rising since late spring.

 In the next chart we see the complete series, which dates from May 1960.
-The average absolute monthly change across this data series is 7.9, which suggests that the 6.5 point change from last month has little statistical significance.
+The average absolute monthly change across this data series is 7.9, which suggests that the 13.3 point change from last month has some statistical significance.

 The next chart is an overlay starting in 2000 of the General Activity Index and the Future General Activity Index — the outlook six months ahead.
-The latest Future reading shows increased optimism despite the drop in current conditions.
+The declines for the latest month are comparable in magnitude.